jasonkuhrt-archive/timeout/README.md

 timeout
 =======

-setTimeout with a simple reset API (e.g. useful for watchdog-timers)
+setTimeout with a simple restart API (e.g. useful for watchdog-timers)